nya3jp/tast/docs/test_attributes.md

     are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.
 *   `group:wificell` - Tests that depends on [wificell] fixture to run.
-    Sub-attributes:
+    Its sub-attributes can be classified into two types:
+    *  Role (required): specify the role of the test:
-    *  `wificell_func`: used to verify basic WiFi functionalities
+       *  `wificell_func`: verify basic WiFi functionalities nightly.
+       *  `wificell_cq`: verify basic WiFi functionalities per related commit.
-    *  `wificell_unstable`: indicates that the test is unstable or yet to be verified as stable.
+    *  Stability (optional): if `wificell_unstable` presents, the test is yet to be verified as stable; otherwise, the test is stable.

 See [attr.go] for the full list of valid attributes.